-The NYCLU honored my contributions as an artist and activist for human rights at their 16th annual Broadway Stands Up For Freedom concert We the People by presenting me with their 2018 Freedom Award.
-It was an unforgettable evening that celebrated the power and beauty of free expression.
+The ACLU and NYCLU honored my contributions as an artist and activist for human rights at their 16th annual Broadway Stands Up For Freedom concert We the People by presenting me with their 2018 Freedom Award.

 I was inducted into the Audible Narrator Hall of Fame for my voice work on the many Audible books I have recorded.

 Here's what they had to say about why I was honored: